Bombing of Hanover in World War II: 1941

 On 10 February 1941, the city was raided by 220 British planes, mainly hitting the eastern district and killing 101 people.
 Another British raid followed on the night between 15–16 April on the Vahrenwald and Hainholz areas and on 15–16 June on the VLW-Werk factory and the Misburg refineries.
 Although these raids damaged the factories' productivity, they were repeatedly able to resume production.

 26 July 1943

 8 October 1943

 In the night beginning 8 October 1943, 504 RAF aircraft (comprising Lancasters, Halifaxes, Wellingtons and eight Mosquitos) attacked Hanover.
 Many German nightfighters arrived before the attack was over and 27 British aircraft were lost.
 Conditions over Hanover were clear and the Pathfinders marked the centre of the city accurately with all bombs landing within the built-up area.

 The Ebstorf Map, the largest medieval map of the world, was destroyed by the raid.

 18 October 1943

-In the last of the four big raids against Hanover, 360 Lancasters attacked Hannover but the target area was covered by cloud and the raid was inaccurate with "most bombs falling in open country north and north-west of the city".
+In the last of the four big raids against Hanover, 360 Lancasters attacked Hannover but the target area was covered by cloud and the raid was inaccurate.

 28 March 1945

+On the 28th of March 1945, the last major air raid on Hanover took place.
+The city was hit by multiple bombs from about 400 planes which hit the entire city.
+The epicenter of the bombing was the city center.